Working in Denmark

 You must be registered in the public Danish systems and have work permits etc. to work in Denmark.

-As a medical researcher you must have a Danish authorisation from the Danish Health and Medicines Authority.
+As a healthcare professional you must have a Danish authorization from the Danish Health and Medicines Authority

 At the Danish Medical Association you can search for additional information about Danish working conditions for medical researchers/professors.